Updated on: August 2, 2024

 Bottom Line:

 Mobicip’s strengths lie in its granular scheduling features and its strong web filtering capabilities on iOS devices.
-It also has accurate location tracking, geo-fencing, and social media monitoring features.
+It also has accurate location tracking, geo-fencing, and social media monitoring, and a strong uninstall feature.
 Mobicip offers affordable plans, although its top plan is a bit on the expensive side.
 The 7-day free trial and 30-day money-back guarantee will give you a chance to try Mobicip risk-free.

 Read the full Mobicip review here